Belinda A. Yeomans

 Stanford, CA 94305-6055

-Dr. Yeomans began her undergraduate education at the United States Military Academy, completing her Bachelor of Arts at Harvard University with a double major in Government and in East Asian Languages & Civilizations.
-She went on to earn a Master of Arts in Political Science at the University of California at Berkeley as well as a Master of Arts in East Asian Studies and a Ph.D. in Political Science at Stanford University.
+Dr. Yeomans attended the United States Military Academy and Harvard University, graduating from Harvard with an A.B with Honors (double major) in Government and in East Asian Languages & Civilizations.
+She completed an M.A. in Political Science at the University of California at Berkeley.
+She also earned an M.A. in East Asian Studies and a Ph.D. in Political Science at Stanford University.